 BMT has been shown to support improvements in people’s attitudes, in their intention to change their behaviour, and in their belief that behaviour change is possible.

 OnePlusOne has been developing the relational capability framework throughout its history.
 This draws on the capability approach of Nobel prize-winning economist Amartya Sen, which has been expanded on by others, including the philosopher and ethicist Martha Nussbaum.
 The capability approach suggests that societies and governments should promote the capabilities of individuals to live a life they value.
 According to Nussbaum, engaging in a relationship is one such capability.

-The building blocks of relational capability are laid down in infancy and early childhood.
-This is when children develop social and cognitive capacities, such as emotional understanding, perspective-taking and emotional regulation.
-These form the basis of internal relational capability.
+Relational capability begins in infancy and early childhood.
+This is when we develop social and cognitive capacities, such as emotional understanding, perspective-taking, and emotional regulation.
+These are the basis of internal relational capability.